mike99mac/minimy-mike99mac/README.md

 ![](blockDiagram.svg)

-The Hub & Spoke model is the idea that one device in the building has to have the best performance to support Speech To Text (STT) and AI general question answering.
+The Hub & Spoke model is the idea that one device in the building has to have the best performance to support Speech To Text (STT) and AI general question answering via the internal LLM.

 The Hub box might be powered by an Nvidia Jetson Orin Nano and the spoke boxes with Raspberry Pi 5s.